 Sec.
 23002(e)(1)-(2), (4).
-For FY2023-2027, authorizes the Secretary, in consultation with the Secretary of Education, to award grants, in accordance with rules established by the HHS Secretary, to localities in states that have not received payments under the universal preschool program.
+Authorizes the Secretary, in consultation with the Secretary of Education, to award grants, in accordance with rules established by the HHS Secretary, to localities in states that have not received payments under the universal preschool program.
 Sec.
-23002(b)(2)(F) designates \$1.9 billion annually for these purposes.
+23002(b)(2)(F) designates \$1.9 billion annually for FY2023-2027\$9.5 billion in FY2022 to remain available until September 30, 2027 for these purposes.
 Eligible localities include cities, counties, or other units of general local government, a local educational agency, or a Head Start agency.
 Entities serving communities with a high percentage of children from families with incomes at or below 200% of the poverty line would be prioritized for localities and Head Start expansion grants (explained further below).

 Sec.
 23002(e)(3).
 Directs the Secretary of HHS to award grants to a Head Start agency in a state that has not received payments under the universal preschool program to carry out the purposes of the Head Start Act.
 Sec.
-23002(b)(2)(G) appropriates \$1.9 billion annually for FY2023-2027 for these purposes.
-Additionally, subsection (f)(2)(D)
+23002(b)(2)(G) appropriates \$1.9 billion annually for FY2023-2027\$9.5 billion in FY2022 to remain available until September 30, 2027 for these purposes.
+Additionally, subsection (f)(2)(D) allows the Secretary to recoup any unused localities grant funding for Head Start grants.